Dr Aarti Iyer

-- Investigating the antecedents of individuals’ efforts to challenge inequality and injustice, for instance through political activism and support for government policy
+- Identifying the perceptions and emotions that predict individuals’ efforts to challenge inequality and injustice, for instance through political activism and support for government policy.

 - Understanding allies’ participation in social change : a multiple perspectives approach.
 European Journal of Social Psychology, 50(6), 1248-1258.